-- Sharp knives are much safer and easier to use.
+Sharp knives are much safer and easier to use.
 A dull knife causes more work, stress and danger.
-Working with a dull knife, you have to apply more pressure, the knife slips easy, resulting in cut fingers.
+Working with a dull knife, you have to apply more pressure, the knife slips easily, resulting in cut fingers.

 All knives become dull with normal wear and tear.
 To keep your knife at it's best, and as Alton Brown (Good Eats: Food TV Network) says: "Keep it honed and leave the knife sharpening to the professionals".

 *Please note, most knives will sharpen nicely, a less expensive knife may not hold a sharp edge as long as a better quality one.

 Hand wash knives rather than putting them in the dishwasher as that can dull blades.

 Use either a knife block or a magnetic strip to keep them separate.
 Storing knives in a drawer dulls the blades as they bang against one another and other items.
 If you must put your knives in a drawer, use plastic or heavy cardboard blade guards to protect them.